Francis Small: Life and business

 come to America.
-In 1648 he was residing in Dover, New Hampshire, and married Elizabeth unknown of Kittery about 1650.
+In 1648 he was residing in Dover, New Hampshire, and married Elizabeth Leighton of Kittery about 1650.
 While living in Casco (now Portland, Maine), in 1657, he bought from Scitterygusset, a local Native American sagamore, about 200 acres (80.94 hectares) located on the northern side of Capisic Brook.
 In 1659, Small established a trading camp on Sebascodegan Island, now part of Harpswell, Maine.
 By 1668, he resided in Kittery, but operated a trading post (as a squatter) near the confluence of the Ossipee River and Saco River at what is now Cornish, Maine.
 Here major Indian trails converged—the Sokokis Trail (now Route 5), the Ossipee Trail (now Route 25), and the Pequawket Trail (now Route 113) – a location conducive towards lucrative fur trade with Indians, but also with risks of living isolated in the wilderness.

 Plot on his life

 Indeed, Chief Wesumbe (or Captain Sandy), the sagamore of the Newichewannock Abenaki tribe, warned Small of a planned attempt on his life by renegade tribesmen.
 They owed him payment for goods purchased in the spring on credit, to be settled in the fall with furs.
 Instead, they decided to erase the debt by killing him at early dawn on a coming day, setting fire to his house and shooting him when he ran out the door.
 At first Small thought the warning a trick to frighten him away and avoid payment.
 Just to be on the safe side, however, he took refuge on a nearby hill, from which he could peer through the pines and observe what might transpire.
 As forewarned, at first light his trading post went up in flames.
 Small fled, by his account not stopping until he reached Kittery.